-- 41. The process is to be guided by the following steps: - (a) The contractor is to submit the environmental impact statement in accordance with the timeline specified in paragraph 34 of the present recommendations; - (b) The Secretary-General will acknowledge the receipt of the environmental impact statement within 30 days and check for completeness against the template as contained in annex III to the present recommendations.
+41. The process is to be guided by the following steps:

+(a) The contractor is to submit the complete environmental impact statement following the template in annex III and in accordance with the timeline specified in paragraph 34 of the present recommendations.
+In its submission, the contractor is to include information on the stakeholder consultation conducted, as reflected in annex I to the present recommendations;

+(b) The Secretary-General will acknowledge the receipt of the environmental impact statement within 30 days and check it for completeness against the template contained in annex III to the present recommendations.
 If the submission is incomplete, the Secretary-General will contact the contractor to seek additional information.
 The contractor is to respond within 30 days.
-A contractor unable to respond in that time frame can request a reasonable extension to this period; - (c) The Legal and Technical Commission will initiate the review of the environmental impact statement at its next meeting for completeness, accuracy and statistical reliability in conformity with annex I, paragraph 65, of the present recommendations, without prejudice to the possibility of requesting the views of recognized external experts: - (d) In the event that a stakeholder consultation has not yet been conducted by the sponsoring State, the Commission, through the Secretary-General, may encourage the sponsoring State(s) to conduct such consultation.
-The Commission, through the
+A contractor unable to respond in that time frame can request a reasonable extension of this period;

+(c) At its next meeting, the Legal and Technical Commission will initiate the review of the environmental impact statement for completeness, accuracy and statistical reliability in conformity with annex I, paragraph 69, to the present recommendations, without prejudice to the possibility of requesting the views of recognized external experts;

-Secretary-General, may request the sponsoring State, in the event it conducts the stakeholder consultation, to forward to the Secretary-General the comments submitted by stakeholders with a view to passing this information to the contractor.
-Any available information concerning such stakeholder consultation will be made available on the website of the International Seabed Authority;
+(d) The Commission may request the contractor, through the Secretary-General, to provide additional information on the statement, including on the conduct of the stakeholder consultation.
+The contractor has up to 30 days to provide such additional information;

-- (e) If the sponsoring State replies that it does not intend to conduct a stakeholder consultation, the secretariat is to publish the environmental impact statement on the Authority's website and is to invite comments within 30 days; - (f) After that period, the Secretary-General is to forward to the contractor the comments by the Commission, together with the received stakeholder comments in the light of subparagraphs (d) and (e) above; - (g) Within 60 days, the contractor is to respond to the Secretary-General.
-The secretariat is to forward to the Commission the response from the contractor; - (h) The Commission will continue and finalize its review on the basis of annex I, paragraph 65, of the present recommendations, and will provide recommendations to the Secretary-General as to whether the environmental impact statement should be incorporated into the programme of activities under the contract.
-The Secretary-General will inform the contractor accordingly; - (i) If the Commission does not recommend incorporation of the environmental impact statement into the programme of activities under the contract, the contractor has 30 days to provide additional information or, alternatively, opt to resubmit the statement.
-If the contractor opts to resubmit the statement, then the statement is to be reviewed in accordance with the process outlined herein; - (j) The Chair of the Commission will report to the Council at its next session on the work under this matter.
+(e) The Commission will continue and finalize its review on the basis of annex I, paragraph 69 to the present recommendations and will provide recommendations to the Secretary-General as to whether the environmental impact statement should be incorporated into the programme of activities under the contract.
+The Secretary-General will inform the contractor accordingly;

+(f) If the Commission does not recommend the incorporation of the environmental impact statement into the programme of activities under the contract, the contractor may opt to resubmit the statement.
+If the contractor opts to resubmit the statement, the statement is to be resubmitted and reviewed in accordance with the process outlined herein, including, if required, the revised stakeholder consultation referred to in paragraph (a) above;

+(g) The Chair of the Commission will report to the Council at its next session on the work under this matter.